-- guidance; several notable market developments related to the next generation of crypto-assets and digital assets; and steps being taken at a European and global level to provide regulatory clarity and enhance related requirements.
+- factors that can justify the need for clarification of IFRS requirements.
+These factors include the significance of crypto-assets activities, related economic characteristics, rights and obligations, regulatory requirements, trends and potential market developments. - b) The EFRAG project on crypto-assets had initially intended to focus on problem definition as a first phase (phase 1) to be followed by accounting solutions development (phase 2).
+However, ongoing developments and the rapidly evolving ecosystem have prompted the EFRAG research project to go beyond only initially focusing on the problem definition and to also formulate and propose next steps for IFRS development.
+Ongoing developments include: the issuance of NSS and accounting firms' guidance; several notable market developments related to the next generation of crypto-assets and digital assets; and steps being taken at a European and global level to provide regulatory clarity and enhance related requirements.
 Therefore, in addition to the problem definition elements, this discussion paper outlines accounting issues and presents possible approaches that could be taken by the IASB towards either clarifying or further developing related IFRS requirements. - c) This discussion paper will obtain constituents' feedback on the above.
-The discussion paper content and constituents' feedback can inform the next IASB agenda consultation and the contents of a potential future IASB project. - 1.38 The scope of the EFRAG research is on crypto-assets (liabilities), which are the first but not only use case of blockchain technology.
-The scope excludes the extended applications of blockchain of which some may meet the definition of accounting assets or liabilities and/or have gaps in their accounting requirements. - 1.39 The reason for focusing on crypto-assets (liabilities) is because they have longer transactions history and evidence of being monetisable (e.g. have active markets) than extended blockchain applications.
-Furthermore, the nature, economic characteristics and possible accounting of crypto-assets (liabilities) have been subject to considerable analysis within NSS, accounting firms, academic and other stakeholder literature but this is yet to be the case for extended blockchain applications - 1.40 The scope focuses on the following crypto-assets categories that are further enumerated upon in Appendix 2: - Payment tokens that are cryptocurrencies with no claim on the issuer (are sometimes referred to as crypto-coins or exchange tokens or virtual currencies or payment-type crypto-assets); - b) Security and asset tokens (can collectively be also be referred to as investment tokens or investment-type crypto-assets).
-Asset tokens are sometimes referred to as digitised or tokenised assets.; - c) Utility tokens or utility-type crypto-assets; - d) Stable coins that can be also payment tokens or security and asset tokens or hybrid tokens; and - e) Other types of tokens (e.g. hybrid tokens, pre-functional tokens) - 1.41 Furthermore, in the context of considering the issuance, buying, holding and selling of crypto-assets, the EFRAG research considers the following crypto-assets related activities: - a) Crypto-assets issuance through ICOs, IEOs and STOs; - b) Crypto-assets holder entities on own behalf and on behalf of others: Payment services, investment and other holding objectives (e.g. access to distributed network goods and services); and - c) Crypto-assets ecosystem related services and activities: storage and custodial services and mining activities. - 1.42 The accounting issues for entities undertaking custodial services and mining activities are analysed only to the extent that they are considered as being part of the analysis of accounting for holders and issuers. - 1.43 As the purpose of this DP is ultimately to influence IFRS requirements, the analysis of crypto-assets activities is focused on entities and not on individuals.
+The discussion paper content and constituents' feedback can inform the next IASB agenda consultation and the contents of a potential future IASB project. - 1.39 The scope of the EFRAG research is on crypto-assets (liabilities), which are the first but not only use case of blockchain technology.
+The scope excludes the extended applications of blockchain of which some may meet the definition of accounting assets or liabilities and/or have gaps in their accounting requirements. - 1.40 The reason for focusing on crypto-assets (liabilities) is because they have longer transactions history and evidence of being monetisable (e.g. have active markets) than extended blockchain applications.
+Furthermore, the nature, economic characteristics and possible accounting of crypto-assets (liabilities) have been subject to considerable analysis within NSS, accounting firms, academic and other stakeholder literature but this is yet to be the case for extended blockchain applications - 1.41 The scope focuses on the following crypto-assets (digital tokens) categories that are further enumerated upon in Appendix 2: - Payment tokens that are cryptocurrencies with no claim on the issuer (are sometimes referred to as crypto-coins or exchange tokens or virtual currencies or payment-type crypto-assets); - b) Security and asset tokens (can collectively be also be referred to as investment tokens or investment-type crypto-assets).
+Asset tokens are sometimes referred to as digitised or tokenised assets.; - c) Utility tokens or utility-type crypto-assets; - d) Stable coins that can be also payment tokens or security and asset tokens or hybrid tokens; and - e) Other types of tokens (e.g. hybrid tokens, pre-functional tokens) - 1.42 Furthermore, in the context of considering the issuance, buying, holding and selling of crypto-assets, the EFRAG research considers the following crypto-assets related activities: - a) Crypto-assets issuance through ICOs, IEOs and STOs;

+- b) Crypto-assets holder entities on own behalf and on behalf of others: Payment services, investment and other holding objectives (e.g. access to distributed network goods and services); and - c) Crypto-assets ecosystem related services and activities: storage and custodial services and mining activities. - 1.43 The accounting issues for entities undertaking custodial services and mining activities are analysed only to the extent that they are considered as being part of the analysis of accounting for holders and issuers. - 1.44 As the purpose of this DP is ultimately to influence IFRS requirements, the analysis of crypto-assets activities is focused on entities and not on individuals.